CONSUMER PROTECTION IN INDIA

 Change in Pecuniary Jurisdiction

-With the new enactment, pecuniary jurisdiction has also been raised in all three commissions which are reflected below.
+With the new enactment, pecuniary jurisdiction of Consumer Court in India has also been raised in all three commissions which are reflected below.

 - District Consumer Disputes Redressal Forum: The jurisdiction of the District Forum has been enhanced to Rs.
 1 cr.